LEARN MORE ABOUT THE TYPES

 Example of Physical Abuse

 My partner is loving, charming and caring.
 But sometimes when I do something he doesn’t agree with, such as not picking up my phone when he calls, he gets very angry and shouts at me.
 One day, he had a few drinks and got very upset with something I did, and he hit me.
 I was shocked and hurt, I never thought he was capable of doing something like that.
-He apologised afterwards and said it would never happen again.
+He apologised afterwards and said it would never happen again, that he loved me so much and he would never do it again.
 He said it had only happened this time because he had been very stressed at work and had had a few drinks.
 Even though it hasn’t happened again, every time we have an argument, or he drinks, I am frightened he will get aggressive.

 Sexual Abuse & Rape